County commissioners approve expanded emergency housing

-HONORING AN ERA: "This is truly the end of an era," said Buncombe County Commissioner and Chair-elect, Amanda Edwards after presenting a proclamation to Chair Brownie Newman, who has served on local government for over 20 years.
+HONORING AN ERA: “This is truly the end of an era,” said Buncombe County Commissioner and Chair-elect Amanda Edwards, right, after presenting a proclamation to Chair Brownie Newman, who has served in local government for over 20 years.
 Photo by Brionna Dallara

-Buncombe County Board of Commissioners voted 7-0 on Nov.
+The Buncombe County Board of Commissioners voted 7-0 Nov.
 19 to approve $1.5 million for rental assistance and expanded the definition of emergency housing within the county in response to Tropical Storm Helene.

-Several people during public comment had urged commissioners to expand what is considered emergency housing, how long it can be used, and in what areas it is permitted.
+During public comment, several people had urged commissioners to expand what is considered emergency housing, how long it can be used and in what areas it is permitted.
 The revisions allow a range of emergency housing for two years, with a possible one-year extension.

 Jen Hampton, Just Economics housing and wages organizer and lead organizer for Asheville Food and Beverage United, said not having housing as cold weather approaches would be a “catastrophe after catastrophe.”